 If you have any questions regarding Homework Club or your child’s attendance, please speak to your child’s year group pastoral team in the first instance.

-Portchester Community School run a Breakfast Club which is open daily from 7.30am to 8.20am.
-It is run by Mr Thompson and Miss Gooch.
-During Breakfast club students have the opportunity to have some food and a drink for free in somewhere which is warm and safe.
+Portchester Community School run a Breakfast Club which is open daily from 7.30 am to 8.20 am.
+It is run by Mr Thompson.
+During Breakfast Club, students have the opportunity to have some food and a drink for free in somewhere which is warm and safe.
 They can play games, socialise with their peers, sit quietly or talk with members of staff about their day.
 Some students use this time to have a one to one check in with a specific member of staff.

 Year Group Pastoral Teams